-- (i) Project funding can generally be used to cover the salary of project staff, including employer's mandatory contribution to the Mandatory Provident Fund (MPF), contract gratuities, annual salary adjustment (excluding increments and promotion) and general fringe benefits (e.g. medical) in accordance with the established mechanism of the relevant R&D Centres and designated local public research institutes. - (ii) ITF will not fund the emolument to a person who is on the payroll of local university (i.e. existing teaching staff) or the industry co-applicant.
-However, administrative overheads will be provided to a university undertaking the project (see part (d) below). - (iii) The lead applicant is required to seek prior consent from ITC for any change in key project staff, e.g. the project coordinator or deputy project coordinator. - (iv) For Tier 3 projects, ITF will not fund the emolument to the existing staff of a private company undertaking the project unless ITC's prior consent has been obtained. - (b) Equipment - (i) The applicants should critically examine how the equipment required for the project can be obtained in the most economical manner - - the applicants should first make use of existing equipment; - the applicants should proceed to rent if it is more economical than to purchase; or new equipment can be procured if it is genuinely necessary, but the applicants should supply information on the expected usage rate of the equipment, e.g. usage time vs. down time and the plan or alternative use after project completion or disposal.
+- (i) Project funding can generally be used to cover the salary of project staff, including employer's mandatory contribution to the Mandatory Provident Fund (MPF), contract gratuities, annual salary adjustment (excluding increments and promotion) and general fringe benefits (e.g. medical) in accordance with the established mechanism of the relevant R&D Centres and designated local public research institutes. - (ii) Unless ITC's prior approval has been obtained, ITF will not fund the emolument to a person who is on the payroll of the lead applicant (e.g. existing teaching staff of local university).
+However, administrative overheads will be provided to the lead applicant undertaking the project (see part (d) below). - (iii) The lead applicant is required to seek prior consent from ITC for any change in key project staff, e.g. the project coordinator.

+(b) Equipment

+- (i) The applicants should critically examine how the equipment required for the project can be obtained in the most economical manner - - the applicants should first make use of existing equipment; - the applicants should proceed to rent if it is more economical than to purchase; or

+- new equipment can be procured if it is genuinely necessary, but the applicants should supply information on the expected usage rate of the equipment, e.g. usage time vs. down time and the plan or alternative use after project completion or disposal.

-We will take into account expected usage rate, mode of acquisition (purchase vs. rental), future use/divestment (e.g. for teaching/research purposes at one or more university) to ensure the greatest possible cost-effectiveness.
+ITC will take into account expected usage rate, mode of acquisition (purchase vs. rental), future use/divestment (e.g. for teaching/research purposes at one or more university) to ensure the greatest possible cost-effectiveness.
 Where necessary, ITC will require the lead applicant to transfer any equipment whose acquisition cost is HK\$500,000 or above to the Government or another party (e.g. the Hong Kong Science and Technology Parks Corporation) within a period of two years after project completion.

-- (ii) The lead applicant and the industry co-applicant are encouraged to share the use of existing equipment within their organisations or with other organisations where possible (e.g. local universities and the Hong Kong Science and Technology Parks Corporation). - (iii) Individual equipment or parts that will eventually form part of the project deliverables (e.g. the prototype) are regarded as consumables and the relevant cost should be grouped under 'other direct costs'. - (iv) The lead applicant is required to seek prior consent from ITC for any subsequent change in any equipment with an estimated cost of HK\$500,000 or above per item. - (v) Project funding cannot be used to cover - 1. charges/time cost for use of existing equipment already owned by the lead applicant or industry co-applicant; - 2. depreciation/amortisation or provisions not representing actual expenses incurred; and - 3. general office and IT equipment. - (vi) The lead applicant should ensure that all procurement for goods and services is carried out in an unbiased and fair manner and must comply with the following procedures, or with the established mechanism of individual public research institutes -
+- (ii) The lead applicant is encouraged to share the use of existing equipment within its organisation or with other organisations where possible (e.g. local universities and the Hong Kong Science and Technology Parks Corporation). - (iii) Individual equipment or parts that will eventually form part of the project deliverables (e.g. the prototype) are regarded as consumables and the relevant cost should be grouped under 'other direct costs'. - (iv) The lead applicant is required to seek prior consent from ITC for any subsequent change in any equipment with an estimated cost of HK\$500,000 or above per item. - (v) Project funding cannot be used to cover - 1. charges/time cost for use of existing equipment already owned by the lead applicant; - 2. depreciation/amortisation or provisions not representing actual expenses incurred; and - 3. general office and IT equipment. - (vi) The lead applicant should ensure that all procurement for goods and services is carried out in an unbiased and fair manner and must comply with the following procedures, or with the established mechanism of individual public research institutes -